quick6black/wab-widgets/widgets/AddLocalData/README.md

 * Dynamically symbolise the layers added to the map.
 * Add polyline and polygon data from a CSV file.
 * Labelling of features.

+## Customisations by ECan

+* Reformatted to be built using grunt task with other widgets.

 ## Requirements